Richardpandey/Encryp-and-Decrypt/README.md

-# Encryp and Decrypt with Password
+# Encryp and Decrypt with Key
 A simple web application for encrypting and decrypting files directly in your browser.
 Using AES-256-GCM encryption, this tool lets you protect your files with military-grade security without any complicated setup.